 With that said, here is some general information about the proposed patrol vessel until we can launch a dedicated website about our new, game changing vessel.
 We have only begun to scratch the surface of some of the features of this vessel when deployed with all the right tools to be effective and quick at its mission.
-Some information and tools have been kept out of the public domain (at least pertaining to acknowledgement of it here) because it is that effective.

 - Type: Trimaran.

 - Class: Long Range High-Speed Offshore Interdiction Patrol & Research Vessel (LROIP-RV).
 Formerly dubbed the Long Range High Speed Anti-Poaching Vessel or (LRHSAPV)

 - Displacement: 1,124 GT.

 - Beam: 20 meters.